Movable Book Society: Publications

 In 2000, the MBS and the Brooklyn Public Library created an exhibit called “Brooklyn Pops Up!
 The History and Art of the Movable Book” and published Brooklyn Pops Up, a pop-up book featuring eight Brooklyn landmarks designed by paper engineers such as David A. Carter, Carla Dijs, Bruce Foster, Kees Moerbeek, Robert Sabuda, Ken Wilson-Max and others.
 Maurice Sendak did the cover art which was made movable by Matthew Reinhart.
 Brooklyn Pops Up is in its 5th printing.

 The Movable Book Society: A Celebration of Pop-up and Movable Books: Published in 2004, the commemorative, limited edition book explores 700 years of movable book history and contains 11 full-color pop-ups and movables, including reproductions from historical paper engineers such as Geraldine Clyne, Dean & Son, S. Louis Giraud, Vojtěch Kubašta, Harold B. Lentz, Lothar Meggendorfer, Ernest Nister, Matthew Paris, Ib Penick, Robert Sayer, and Julian Wehr.

 A to Z: Marvels in Paper Engineering:

 In 2018, the Movable Book Society published a special collection of 26 individual pop-up cards to commemorate its 25th anniversary.
 Each card represented a unique letter from the English alphabet and was designed by paper engineers from the U.S. and abroad.

+The Movable Stationery Index: Navigating the Movable Book Society Newsletters 1993-2020: An official guide to 111 past issues.
+The organization's newsletters chronicled newly published pop-up books, profiled paper engineers and collectors, described technicalities of toy book innovations and showcased book exhibitions.
+The index includes five sections to search topics: by a person's name, by publisher, by pop-up or movable book title, by event or other topics.